 10 Foods That Are Healthier Than You Think

 Often bashed for their high sugar and carb content, bananas are a ridiculously healthy fruit that everyone can enjoy.
 A small banana has the same calories, carbs and fiber as an apple.
 They also come packed with vitamins C and B6 and good-for-your-heart potassium.
-Try slicing and baking them for a sweet snack.

 Along with adding a little pep to your step, coffee is teeming with antioxidants.
 Research has linked drinking the brewed beverage to a decreased risk of type-2 diabetes and improved mental health as you age.